Google Apps for Education

 - Select Download as.

 - Then choose the file type you to which you would like to convert your Google Doc.
 You can select from Open Document (.odt), Rich Text Format (.rtf), PDF Document (.pdf), Plain Text (.txt), and Web Page (HTML, zipped).

-Recommended: File types .doc or .docx are preferred for uploading to D2L's Dropbox.
+Recommended: File types .doc or .docx are preferred for uploading to D2L's assignments.

 - Once the download is complete, open the document and save it to your computer.

-- Log into D2L and upload your assignment from your computer to the Dropbox as normal.
+- Log into Brightspace and upload your assignment from your computer to the Assignments Tool as normal.
 If you are not sure how to do this, see Submitting Assignments on this site for details.